Tororoi/astar-pathfinding-js/README.md

 ### Sliders
 - Step Delay Slider: Adjusts the amount of time between steps of the algorithm.
 Given in milliseconds.
 - Tile Size Slider: Adjusts the tile size in increments of powers of 2, from 8 to 64.
 - Precision: Adjusts to what decimal place numbers are rounded when performing calculations.
 Due to floating point inconsistencies, less precision may produce better results.
-A precision lower than the path length will produce extreme results when used with the Cross Product or Proximity tie breakers.
+A precision lower than the path length will produce extreme results when used with tie breakers.

 ### Heuristic Options
 These selections alter the way the estimated distance between any given tile and the end tile are calculated.